DavidWSnow/DWS-BookTemp/README.md

 -----------------

-If you follow the example in the instructions, you will have a sample 8.5x11" paperback, a Kindle and EPUB3 eBook built using the template (**DWS-BookTempNovel.odt**) as a test showing each of the named style elements. **DWS-BookTemp_Epub3.epub **is what the eBook will look like.
+If you follow the example in the instructions, you will have a sample 8.5x11ʺ paperback, an EPUB 3 eBook built using the template (**DWS-BookTempNovel.odt**) as a test.
+Each showing the named style elements. **DWS-BookTempNovel\_Epub3.epub **is what the novel will look like.
 You can view this in any EPUB reader, including Amazon's Kindle Previewer.

 You can follow the same instructions using the DWS-BookTempTech template and get an example from the light technical template.
+**DWS-BookTempTech\_Epub3.epub **is now included in the repository.

 Versioning
 ----------